Wills Gymnasium: Other uses

 In addition to physical education and intercollegiate and intramural athletics, Wills Gym hosted class registration for many years, and was also used for dances and other large social events, such as those related to homecoming.
 In 1940, Wills Gym was the site of the final game of the National Basketball League championship, between the Akron Firestone Non-Skids and Oshkosh All-Stars, won by Firestone 61–60.
 The game was moved to Kent from the Firestone gym in Akron because Wills Gym had a larger seating capacity than other facilities in the area at the time.
 During the 1940s, Wills was used for a high school basketball tournament featuring the rural schools of Portage County.
 The gym was also a regular site for Ohio high school sectional and district tournament games for both size classifications at the time, Class A and Class B, with some Class A games drawing capacity crowds in excess of 4,000 people.

+Wills Gym was also an occasional concert performance venue for various groups and individuals.
+Among the many performances it hosted was the Cleveland Orchestra's summer orchestra in 1947 and 1950.
+Even after the opening of the larger MAC Center in 1950, it continued to host various concerts and performances, hosting dancer Pearl Primus in 1951, Vaughn Monroe and the Sauter-Finegan Orchestra in 1954, Buddy Morrow and his orchestra in 1956, and Eric Burdon and The Animals in 1968.